What are you looking for?

 International Role

 One of 55 Dutch Universities of Professional Education.
-Actively involved in 4 major international networks for art education.
-Bilateral agreements with well over 70 international partners institutions.
+Actively involved in 2 major international networks.
+Bilateral agreements with 60 international partner institutions.

 National Role